 We recognise and support the need for iwi/Māori to work alongside council to ensure that any reform doesn’t adversely impact existing rights and interests.

-Public consultation will occur at a national rather than local level.
+Public consultation will occur at a national level rather than local level.

-The Water Services Entities Bill will set out how the Government plans to deliver drinking water, waste water and storm water and will be introduced to Parliament in December 2021.
-There will be several opportunities for public consultation over the coming years including public submissions via the select committee process starting in early 2022.
+The Water Services Entities Bill sets out how the Government plans to deliver drinking water, waste water and storm water and was introduced to Parliament in mid 2022.
+The public can make submissions on this and other related legisation via the select committee process.

 Once set up the water entities will have to directly consult with their customers, businesses, and residents on their strategic direction, investment priorities, their prices and charges to a level that will likely exceed the current requirements on local government.